4d/docs/docs/Concepts/classes.md

 ### Shared functions

-If a function defined inside a shared class modifies objects of the class, it should call [`Use..End use`](shared.md#useend-use) structure to protect access to the shared objects.
-However, to simplify the code, you can define the function as **shared** so that it automatically triggers internal `Use..End use` when executed.
+If a function defined inside a shared class modifies objects of the class, it should call [`Use...End use`](shared.md#useend-use) structure to protect access to the shared objects.
+However, to simplify the code, you can define the function as **shared** so that it automatically triggers internal `Use...End use` when executed.

 To create a shared function, add the `shared` keyword before the [Function](#function) keyword in a shared class.
 For example: